 Every six months, the Drupal team get to release new features.

-Perhaps the major thing theme with 8.4 is that there's a major push to make progress with experimental modules.
+Perhaps the major theme with 8.4 is a major push to make progress with experimental modules.

-Until now only one experimental module (Big Pipe) has become stable.
-There's a chance that 5 very important modules will go stable in 8.4:
+Before now only one experimental module (Big Pipe) has become stable.
+In contrast, 5 important modules went stable in 8.4:

 Media in Drupal 8.4